rheome-dev/Phonoglyph/README.md

-# Phonoglyph - MIDI Visualization Platform
+# Raybox - MIDI Visualization Platform

 Transform your MIDI files into stunning visual experiences with our full-stack web application.